techfan36/AeroFusion-Website/README.md

 ## What else should I know?

 Nothing really, if you are to use it be sure to put "Site by AeroFusion" in the footer with my website linked to it.
+If you see a bug, error, or something that can be improved, feel free to create a PR or contact me on Discord @ Espi#0138.